DanielaIvanova/simple_blockchain/README.md

 # Simple Blockchain

-The application is simple implementation of blockchain.
-There're functionality for creating transactions, putting them to the pool of transaction, verifying, mining the new block and adding to the chain of blocks.
+This application is a simple blockchain implementation.
+There is functionality for creating transactions, putting them in the transactions pool, verifying them, mining the new block and adding to the block chain.

 ## Setup

 You need to have Elixir 1.6 and Erlang/OTP 20.
-Detailed installation instructions can be found at [http://elixir-lang.org/install.html](http://elixir-lang.org/install.html).
+Detailed installation instructions can be found at: [http://elixir-lang.org/install.html](http://elixir-lang.org/install.html).

 ## How to use Simple Blockchain